jillesvangurp/iterables-support/README.md

 # Overview

-## Iterating over content in files or streams.
+## Iterating over files.

+The core reason for creating this library was to make processing content in files less tedious.
+Several classes are provided that allow you to iterate over files in different ways.

 ### LineIterable